 Investors in Class A Shares may be required to pay a Distributor or Dealer an initial charge of up to 5 per cent.
 Investors in Class E Shares may be required to pay a Distributor or Dealer an initial charge of up to 2.5 per cent.
 Local regulations in EEA countries may require the appointment of paying agents and the maintenance of accounts by such agents through which subscription and redemption monies may be paid.
 In the event an investor purchases or redeems Shares through a paying agent, rather than directly through the Administrator, an investor bears a credit risk against that intermediate entity with respect to: (a) subscription monies prior to the transmission of such monies to the Depositary; and (b) redemption monies payable by such intermediate entity to the relevant investor.
 The ICAV may appoint paying agents and local representative agents upon the prior approval of the Central Bank.
-Under the terms of agreements between the ICAV and each such paying agent or representative agent, the ICAV is obligated to pay the paying agent or local representative agent a fee for its services as paying agent or local representative agent for the ICAV in the particular country, which fee shall be at normal commercial rates for the relevant jurisdiction and shall be set forth in the ICAV's accounts.
+Under the terms of agreements between the ICAV and each such paying agent or representative agent, the ICAV is obligated to pay the paying agent or local representative agent for the ICAV in the particular country, which fee shall be at normal commercial rates for the relevant jurisdiction and shall be set forth in the ICAV's accounts.